mickymacirl/CI-P5-EGZ/README.md

 ## Balsamiq

-* The wireframes were created using Balsamiq
+* The wireframes were created using Balsamiq.

 ## TinyPNG